visualizedata/data-structures/README.md

 ### December 2 (Week 13)

 Discussion: Scalability.
-Serverless computing.
 When do you need a database(s)?
 When do you not?
 Lab.

 #### Read: